bexxmodd/TwitterBots/README.md

 python3 bots/statusio.py
 ```

-_P.S.
-For the version 0.5.0 bots will be deployed using Docker container and the guide will be added to this repo_

 ## Release History
 * 0.1.0
-   * New bot *mentionaro* is added; Dockerfile is created for deployment
+   * New bot *mentionaro* is added; Dockerfile is created for deployment.
 * 0.0.5
-   * Added loop to the status updates, sends thank you message to new followers
+   * Added loop to the status updates, sends thank you message to new followers.
 * 0.0.1
-   * Work in the process..
+   * Work in the process.

 ## Development Setup